ON THIS PAGE: You will learn about the different types of treatments doctors use to treat people with melanoma. Use the menu to see other pages.

 T-VEC is injected directly into 1 or more melanoma tumors, so it is also called intralesional therapy.
 Since T-VEC has not been shown to cause significant shrinkage of non-injected tumors in most people, patients with widely metastatic disease are not usually offered this treatment.
 T-VEC may be offered to patients with unresectable or metastatic melanoma who cannot or choose not to receive any other recommended treatments.
 T-VEC is being studied in combination with other medications to improve its effectiveness.

 High-dose interferon alfa-2b (Intron A).
-When given over a year, high-dose interferon alfa-2b is an immunotherapy that has been shown to delay recurrences for some patients.
+When given over a year, high-dose interferon alfa-2b is an immunotherapy that has been shown to delay recurrence for some patients.
 However, it has not been shown to lengthen how long most people live.
 There are substantial and common side effects to this treatment, including flu-like symptoms, such as fatigue, fever, chills, nausea, vomiting, and headache; rashes; hair thinning; and depression.
 Because of the side effects and because it does not lengthen life for most patients who receive this treatment, ASCO does not recommend the routine use of high-dose interferon.

 Pegylated interferon alfa-2b (Sylatron).
 This immunotherapy is given by weekly injection for up to 5 years and has been shown to delay recurrences for some patients.
 However, it has not been shown to lengthen how long people live.
 The side effects are very similar to those of high-dose interferon alfa-2b.
-Because of the side effects and most patients treated with it do not live longer, ASCO does not recommend the routine use of pegylated interferon.
+Because of the side effects and because most patients treated with it do not live longer, ASCO does not recommend the routine use of pegylated interferon.

 As explained here and in Diagnosis, ongoing research has identified several key pathways and genes involved in the growth and spread of melanoma.
 These advances now allow doctors to tailor or personalize the treatment plan based on the melanoma’s genetic abnormalities or mutations.

 A major focus in research is the development of new drugs that block specific biochemical pathways that melanoma cells need to grow.
-Different types of targeted therapy are described below.

 In clinical trials for people with metastatic melanoma having the mutated BRAF gene, both drugs shrank the tumors in the majority of those patients.
 Vemurafenib was shown to extend patients’ survival by nearly a year, on average.
 Dabrafenib’s effect on overall survival was not formally tested.
-Based on these clinical trials, both drugs are approved for use for patients with locally advanced stage III melanoma that cannot be removed by surgery and for patients with stage IV melanoma, if the melanoma has the mutated BRAF gene.

 Trametinib (Mekinist) is approved as a targeted therapy for unresectable or metastatic melanoma with a BRAF V600E or V600K mutation.
 This drug, which is taken as a pill, specifically targets the MEK protein, which is involved in cancer growth and survival.
 Trametinib was approved based on the results of a clinical study that showed people with stage IIIC or stage IV melanoma who took this targeted therapy lived longer without the cancer getting worse than those who received chemotherapy.
 The side effects of trametinib include an acne-like rash, nail inflammation, itching, dry skin, and diarrhea.